maksim-volkmann/rsschool-cv/cv.md

 HTML, CSS, SASS, JS, PHP.

 ### Summary
 After working with wordpress 5+ years I want to learn new things and work on new projects.
-I'm truly passionate about web development and programing in general.
+I'm truly passionate about web development and programing in general!